Should You Read This Book?

 Along the way I’ve had the good fortune of working with many great people.
 I’ve learned a lot from them and from my four decades of work in this industry.
 Since I have the time, I want to share with you some of the key ideas that have helped me create a successful contracting company.
 I know they can help you do the same.

 Although my company specializes in electrical work, this book is not specifically about electrical contracting.
 This book is about what you need to know to operate any type of contracting or service business.
 From a business standpoint, any building contracting company or service company has the same basic requirements.
 It doesn’t matter whether the contractor does plumbing, HVAC, roofing, painting, framing, electrical, house cleaning, window cleaning, landscaping, pool maintenance, or piano tuning.
-Any contractor needs certain qualities, skills, and assets to succeed.

 Want to know what this book covers?
 Check out Table of Contents.